hckrngnr/thc/README.md

 - TOR routing bypasses national firewalls
 - No single government can block all TOR nodes

-> "When your safety depends on your communications being untraceable, HackerChat's TOR integration isn't a feature — it's a lifeline."
+> "When your safety depends on your communications being untraceable, THC - The Hacker Chat's TOR integration isn't a feature — it's a lifeline."

 ---